NeuroSimo/neurosimo/project_template/decider/README.md

 **Return Value:**

-The `process` method can return a dictionary with the following optional keys:
+The `process_periodic()` method can return a dictionary with the following optional keys:

 #### `timed_trigger` (float)
 Schedule a trigger pulse at specified time (seconds).
 Uses LabJack T4 for triggering external devices like commercial TMS systems.